-There are five pharmaceutical company donors that accounted for approximately 77% of total revenues during the year ended September 30, 2016.
+Four pharmaceutical companies accounted for approximately 58% of total revenues during the year ended September 30, 2017.

-One pharmaceutical company donor accounted for approximately 85% of the contribution receivable as of September 30, 2016.
+Three pharmaceutical company donors accounted for approximately 96% of contributions receivable as of September 30, 2017.

 Effect of Recently Issued Accounting Standards - In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, "Revenue from Contracts with Customers," which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 In July 2015, the FASB approved a one-year deferral of this standard, with a revised effective date for fiscal years beginning after December 15, 2018.
 Early adoption is permitted, although not prior to fiscal years beginning after December 15, 2016.
 The standard permits the use of either the retrospective or modified retrospective (cumulative effect) transition method.
 Management is currently evaluating the impact this change in accounting standards will have on the Foundation's financial statements and related disclosures and has not yet selected a transition method.